chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** By default, this feature is disabled, and will need to be turned on.

 **NOTE:** If not set, the Chocolatey Central Management Service will construct a URL based on the default Port number which is 24020, and the FQDN of the machine that the service is being executed on.
+However, the Chocolatey Agent Service will not be able to report into CCM, if a value is not provided.

 Additional configuration exists for CCM Service, which allows fine grained control of how Chocolatey Agent will report into CCM.
 For example: